AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Select

-If you want to change the selection settings, use the {api}**.selectionMode()**{api} method with one of the followng arguments: "none", "singleSelect" or "multiSelect".
+If you want to change the selection settings, use the {api:anychart.core.utils.Interactivity#selectionMode}**.selectionMode()**{api} method with one of the followng arguments: "none", "singleSelect" or "multiSelect".
 The "none" argument disables the selection feature, "singleSelect" disables multi-selection and "multiSelect" is the same as default settings.

 The **Shift** key is being used as usual, so, if you need to select many points, hold **Shift** key while checking them.